Radwanbaba13/MovieRecommenderSystem/README.md

 ## Model Design
 ### Class of Models
 We plan to use recommender system models to recommend movies to different user profiles.
-The selected class of models includes:
+Although hybrid models are more commonly used for recommender systems, the selected class of models chosen includes:
 - *Collaborative Filtering Model*: Collaborative filtering models recommend items based on user-item interactions and similarities between users or items.
 It uses past user data to make recommendations and helps understand user-movie relations.
 It may provide more diverse recommendations.
 - *Content-Based Filtering Model*: Content-based filtering models recommend items similar to those that a user has liked or interacted with based on item attributes.
 It connects movies that a user has liked in the past to other ones within the same category.
 This helps match the movies to the user’s personal preferences and interests.